 Do you have trouble sticking to new habits?
 Are you trying to reach a new goal this year?
 Find out why Habit Tracking is a great tool to help you achieve your goals.
-In this post, I share why habits are so important, how you can start using a daily habit tracker, and how to get your Free Printable Habit Tracker.
+In this post, I share why tracking habits is so important, how you can start using a daily habit tracker, and how to get your Free Habit Tracker Printables.

 Your Goals Need Habits